TherenceFrn/DiscordBot_Th3r3n3c3/README.md

 ## Before starting

-Create a config.json at root containing your bot token ``js {
+Create a config.json at root containing your bot token
+`` {
     "prefix" : "##",
     "token": "TOKEN"
 }``